masnormen/nourmanid/README.md

-﻿## nourman.id
+﻿## 🔗 nourman.id
-My personal site with a blog system.
-I migrated from Create React App (CRA) thanks to Next.js and FaunaDB.
+My personal site for articles and work portofolio.
+Visit at: [nourman.id](https://nourman.id/).

+Build using the tech stack:
+- Next.js
+- Notion (thanks to react-notion-x)
+- TailwindCSS

+All pages are generated statically (prebuilt) to increase speed and site performance.